All Episodes

 Do you remember me saying that?

-Now I don't know that she does.
+Now, I don't know that she does.

-Uh well, I don't know that she'll become president, so I'm not making a prediction.
+Well, I don't know that she'll become president, so I'm not making a prediction.

-It's not a prediction, because it depends who she runs against entirely.
+It's not a prediction because it depends who she runs against entirely.

-Um, but could she win?
+But could she win?

-Yes, yes, she has the game.
+Yes, she has the game.

-Uh she she just has she has that thing, you know, the charisma, the the energy, probably the right kind of support, at least in a little bit of the Democratic Party, she would have to move toward the middle to have any chance of winning to get all the Democrats on her side, but that seems doable.
+She would have to move toward the middle to have any chance of winning to get all the Democrats on her side, but that seems doable.

-That's that's not impossible.
+That's not impossible.

-So I've been saying for a long time you should watch out for that one, and I will double down on watch out for that one.
+So I've been saying for a long time, you should watch out for that one.

-If you think to yourself that she doesn't appeal to you and therefore she can't win, hmm, that's the Trump mistake.
+If you think to yourself that she doesn't appeal to you and therefore she can't win, that's the Trump mistake.

 If you only look at a skill, she's got a lot of it, and she's still young.